Apple Pressing

 There are several options, now including a discount for customers pressing larger amounts of apples.

 c.
-Pressing for cider – using your own fermentation bins and cider-making equipment – £0.90 per litre for less than 40 litres or £0.80 per litre for over 40 litres.
+Pressing for cider – using your own fermentation bins and cider-making equipment – £0.90 per litre for over 40 litres or £1.00 per litre for less than 40 litres.
 You can also freeze your apple juice if you decant into smaller plastic bottles once home.

 2. Do I have enough apples?